mongoid/mongoid-slug/README.md

 friend = Friend.create(:name => "foo") # first foo friend
 friend.slug # returns "foo-1" instead of "foo" since "foo" is reserved
 ```

-In this example, if you create an employee without associating it with
-any company, the scope will fall back to the root employees collection.

-Currently, if you have an irregular association name, you **must**
-specify the `:inverse_of` option on the other side of the assocation.

-Embedded objects are automatically scoped by their parent.